bsenst/LoopOfHenle/README.md

 Contribution to the European Health Hackathon 2022 Challenge 6 "Are you kidneying" https://hackhealth.eu/ .
 Collaborative work done by [Roman Dusek](roman-dusek
 ), [Francis Chemorion](https://github.com/kchemorion) and Benjamin Senst.

+***Disclaimer: The findings of this project have not been validated.
+Thus no medical advice can be concluded from the provided model and its deployed application.***

 ## Key findings

 ### Providing a Model (Task #2)